gavin-pringle/ENPH353_Lab6/README.md

-*The follow README.md was written by ENPH 353 Instructor Miti Isbasesu*
+*The following README.md was written by ENPH 353 Instructor Miti Isbasesu*

 # An OpenAI gym extension for using Gazebo known as `gym-gazebo`